bahung1221/cache-all/readme.md

 - Multi cache engines, each engine has one singleton instance and independent with other engine.
 - Include express middleware, which can be use for cache response on specific routes.
-- Init once and then use anywhere for cache anything in your application.
+- Init once and then use anywhere for caching anything in your application.

 ## Install
 ```